 A decision made in this manner will be confirmed if it is agreed by the majority of members.

-The Chairperson will have the authority to act on the Partnership’s behalf if/when the views of the membership cannot be ascertained .
+The Chairperson will have the authority to act on the Partnership’s behalf if/when the views of the membership cannot be ascertained e.g. emergencies or short deadlines.

 CHANGES TO THE STANDING ORDERS